FAQ About Billing and Payments

 - Are there fees for paying by credit card?

-Yes - SUNY Geneseo offers two payment plans that allow students to pay their balance in installments over the course of a semester.
-Additional information is available on our Semester Payment Plans page.
+Yes.
+SUNY Geneseo offers a payment plan that allows students to pay their balance in four installments over the course of a semester.
+Additional information is available on our Semester Payment Plan page.
 A payment plan worksheet must be submitted each semester that a student wishes to enroll in a payment plan.

 - I paid my bill - why is there still a balance on my Student Account Center?